deanrad/rxfx-devto/markdown_files/how-to-use-a-poisson-process-for-realistic-user-simulation-4aif.md

 ---
-title: How to use 𝗥𝘅𝑓𝑥 for a realistic user-typing simulation.
+title: How to use RxFx for a realistic user-typing simulation.
 published: true
 description: A little math can simulate user interaction more accurately, with @rxfx/perception.
 tags: rxfx, RxJS, statistics
 cover_image: https://images.unsplash.com/photo-1634834787429-54f833042098?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2070&q=80
 ---

-Here we will use a couple of components from the 𝗥𝘅𝑓𝑥 toolkit to write some text into a textarea, much as a user would fill out a form.
+Here we will use a couple of components from the RxFx toolkit to write some text into a textarea, much as a user would fill out a form.

 If we use a library like `@testing-library/user-event`, we can automate typing into a field with a configurable delay between characters.
 However, real users don't type this way, they type in spurts, like this:

 ![Realistic typing](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/93n2mv1kv2yzf0sdox5f.gif)

 Filling out a form in a randomized way will stress-test your form more realistically - some of the time (about 1/6 of the time) your user's consecutive key presses will be half the average duration.
 Particularly if you are using React controlled inputs, this can reveal stutter in the system that you would not have known about.
 Also, I find that lorem ipsum text is more pleasurable to see typed with randomized timing than at a uniform rate!
-But importantly, we don't want total randomness - we want it to hover *around* a certain given amount.
+But importantly, we don't want total randomness - we want it to hover _around_ a certain given amount.

-So let's bring together a few 𝗥𝘅𝑓𝑥 tools together in order to pull this off, we will:
+So let's bring together a few RxFx tools together in order to pull this off, we will:

 - Use a bus, typed for character events.
 - Trigger character events from a source text.